nickmccartney/sers_analysis_app/README.md

     + Select the obtained sample(s) for which the stored model should be used to make predictions on, this can be done with drag and drop or using the file explorer.
     + Results are automatically generated in order to predict the sample molecule and concentration by using the pretrained model.
 The previously built model from the _Train Model_ tab will be used.
     ![Test prediction](guide_src/test_results.png)

+5) Data Collection
+    All data has been collected using BWSpec software and exporting collected traces as comma seperated TXT files
+    + Measurement for Raman Shift spanned the indices from \[298.74, 1799.4] (cm^-1)